kairosart/Holo/AV EVASION/Task 35 - Wrapping the burrito.md

 </html>
 ```

-1. Create a php file with the above code on your attacking machine.
+1. Create a php file with the above code on your attacking machine `webshell.php`.
 2. Navigate to http://10.200.X.31/img_upload.php and upload the file.
 3. Navigate to http://10.200.X.31/images/webshell.php.
 	![[Task 35 - Wrapping the burrito-20241014144328981.webp]]